virasana/SupportTicket/README.md

 ## Kubernetes
 The application demonstrates full DevOps automation from end to end, allowing you to deploy to multiple Kubernetes cloud hosts (AWS and Azure AKS are supported).

+## Versioning
+The deployed version appears at the foot of each of the pages of the application e.g. **Docker: virasana/streact:2.0.20190103.3**

 ## Technologies and architecture
 It is a React front end, with a .Net Core REST API.
+There is also a legacy .Net Core front end, which I keep alive.
 There are three Docker containers (all Linux):

 * React front end